ErikaTatchyn/ErikaTatchyn/README.md

 ### Hi there 👋

 # Erika Tatchyn - Front-end Developer
-- 🔭 I’m currently working on React-Redux team project with GoIT.
+- 🔭 I’m currently working on a Full-stack team project with CodeFirstGirls.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Python and MySQL.
 - 📫 How to reach me: https://www.linkedin.com/in/erika-tatchyn/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: living in Scotland.
+- ⚡ Fun fact: I live in Scotland.

 ## Summary